 This section applies to cities, villages and towns ("municipalities") with boundary disputes.
 Any two municipalities in court to test the validity of an annexation, incorporation, consolidation or detachment may enter into a stipulation to settle the litigation and determine the common boundary line between the municipalities.
 The statute does not specify whether service agreements may be part of the agreement.
-However, the authority to enter into cooperative service agreements is broad (see the previous discussion of sec.
-66.30), and communities have incorporated such agreements when operating under sec.
+However, the authority to enter into cooperation service agreements is broad (see the previous discussion of Sec.
+66.30). and communities have incorporated such agreements when operating under sec.
 66.027.

 If it approves of the proposal, the court may enter final judgment incorporating the stipulation and setting the common boundary.
+However, before a boundary change takes effect, it must be approved and setting the common boundary.
 However, before a boundary change takes effect, it must be approved by the governing bodies of both municipalities.
-Also, the proposed change is subject to a referendum, involving the electors in the affected area, if at least 20% of them petition for such referendum.
-When such referendum is held, the boundary change cannot take effect unless approved by the electors.
-This referendum authority is in contrast to the referendum which may be held under the cooperative plan approach (sec.
+Also, the proposed change is subject to a referendum, involving the electors in the affected area, if at 20% of them petition for such referendum.
+When referendum authority is in contrast to the referendum which may be held under the cooperative plan approach (sec.
 66.023, below), which is advisory and involves all of the electors of the affected communities.

 Using the court judgment approach (sec.
 66.027) has the advantage of creating certainty over municipal borders.
 That is, as with an agreement under the cooperative plan law (sec.
-66.023, below), and in contrast to one under the intergovernmental cooperation law (sec.
-66.30, above), an agreement under the court judgment statute can bind future governing bodies with respect to the affected border.
-However, use of this approach has certain drawbacks: it requires litigation, and is therefore reactive; it does not necessarily involve a well-thought out plan; and the scope of an agreement under this section has been neither specified in the statutes nor interpreted by the courts.
+66.023, below), under the court judgment statute can bind future governing bodies with respect to the affected border.
+However, use of this approach has certain drawbacks: it requires litigation, and is therefore reactive; it does not necessarily involve a well-thought-out plan; and the scope of an agreement under this section has been neither specified in the statutes nor interpreted by the courts.
 Also, this procedure is the only one with the possibility of a binding referendum, which injects uncertainty into the proceedings.